Verbotene Liebe: Cancellation

 Rainer Wemken, CEO of UFA Serial Drama, shared the following statement hours after the ARD confirmed the cancellation: "The ARD has terminated the contract for Verbotene Liebe at this time.
 I regret this decision very much, especially because it is a series with a strong brand, with a large fan base that is also very popular on the Internet and achieves high polling numbers.
 We are therefore make offers to the ARD, how the series can continue - possibly with other production or broadcast models - at a later date.
 I therefore hope very much that we can continue Verbotene Liebe."

 Only hours after rumors of the cancellation started, Verbotene Liebe fans opened a Facebook page and a petition to fight for the survival of the soap opera.

-The remaining original cast member Gabriele Metzger (Charlie Schneider) and the show's matriarch Martina Servatius (Elisabeth von Lahnstein) opened up about the cancellation in a statement to the Bild newspaper.
+The remaining original cast member Gabriele Metzger (Charlie Schneider) and the show's matriarch Martina Servatius (Elisabeth von Lahnstein) opened up about the cancellation in a statement to Bild.
 Metzger received a mail about the cancellation.
 About her reaction the actress said: "I went into the garden, watered my lawn and cried."
 About the reason for the cancellation and the declining ratings, Metzger suggested that "look-wise, we have developed forward.
 But what makes a soap opera - exciting stories and characters with whom one can identify - moved into the background over the years."
 Meanwhile, Martina Servatius is criticizing Herres' statement about the cancellation that all stories are told: "That is nonsense.
 It was the desire of the ARD to extend the individual episodes from 20 to 45 minutes.
 We, the actors, have already feared then that this decision could break our necks.
 It's sad that the ARD twisted cause and effect in retrospect."